 by The Chocolate Dictionary

+Chocolates infused with so much significance they can be used in rituals.
+They can be of any brand or variety, though some find Holy Chocolate to be an obvious choice.
+Developed by Californian entrepreneur and Orthodox priest Stan Smith, the wrappers of Holy Chocolate are inscribed with a Psalm specially chosen to match the chocolate’s characteristics.
 Some chocolates become votive for personal reasons.
-In 1990, seven years after the death of well-loved London socialite Henry Tennant, the second son of Lord Glenconner, friends gathered at the family castle in Scotland for a celebration of his life, finishing off with scattering of chocolates – of which Henry was very fond – around the base of his memorial tree.
+In 1990, seven years after the death of well-loved London socialite Henry Tennant, the second son of Lord Glenconner, friends gathered at the family castle in Scotland for a celebration of his life, finishing off with scattering chocolates – of which Henry was very fond – round the base of his memorial tree.